Rock candy

 Rock candy or sugar candy, also called rock sugar or crystal sugar, is a type of confection composed of relatively large sugar crystals.
-In some parts of the world, local variations are called misri, nabat or navat.
+In some parts of the world, local variations are called nabat, navat, or novvot.

 This candy is formed by allowing a supersaturated solution of sugar and water to crystallize onto a surface suitable for crystal nucleation, such as a string, stick, or plain granulated sugar.
 Heating the water before adding the sugar allows more sugar to dissolve thus producing larger crystals.
 Crystals form after six to seven days.
 Food coloring may be added to the mixture to produce colored candy.

 Nomenclature

 Etymologically, "sugar candy" derives from late 13th century English (in reference to "crystallised sugar"), from Old French çucre candi (meaning "sugar candy"), and ultimately from Arabic qandi, from Persian qand ("cane sugar"), probably from Sanskrit khanda ("piece of sugar)".
 The sense gradually broadened (especially in the United States) to mean by the late 19th century "any confection having sugar as its basis".
 In the United Kingdom, these are sweets, and "candy" tends to be restricted to sweets made only from boiled sugar and striped in bright colors.